hardwario/bc-website/content/doc/hardware/about-probe-module.en.md

 ---
-title: Popis k Probe Module
+title: About Probe Module
 ---

 {{< hardware_intro "Probe Module" probe-module >}}

-Tento modul je elektromechanickým rozhraním mezi testovacími body a sondami vašich měřících přístrojů (osciloskopu nebo logického analyzéru).
+Sometimes you need to measure signals during both hardware and software development cycle.
+And to see what’s going on, you need to quickly hook up an appropriate equipment like an oscilloscope, logic analyzer, etc.

-Probe modul umožňuje rychlé připojení sond osciloskopu nebo logického analyzéru k háčkům ve tvaru písmene "O" připojeným k signálům na BigClown headeru.
+We have made that task simple with Probe Module.
+This module is an electromechanical interface between test points - the "O"-shaped hooks connected to signals on BigClown header - and your equipment’s probes.

 {{< /hardware_intro >}}

-## Vlastnosti
+## Features

-  * Testovací body pro všechny signály dostupné na BigClown headeru
+  * Test points for all signals available on BigClown header
-  * Čtyři pokovené otvory v každém rohu pro komfortní připojení klipsů
+  * Four plated holes (in every corner) for comfortable ground clip connection
-  * Rozsah provozních teplot: -20 až 70 °C
+  * Operating temperature range: -20 to 70 °C
-  * Rozměry: 88 x 55 mm
+  * Mechanical dimensions: 88 x 55 mm
-  * 10letá záruka
+  * 10-year warranty